JumperWasHere/assessment-1.1/Angular.md

 Please note that when **Sign In** process is success, server will response a **Bearer Token**.
 The token need to be send on each API call.
 See this [link](https://stackoverflow.com/questions/52468071/how-to-send-jwt-token-as-authorization-header-in-angular-6?answertab=votes#tab-top) for more info.

+## Requirement
+   - Replicate the UI as per design (Layout and Color Scheme)
+   - Validate the form (eg: Prevent user to submit if form not complete/error)
+   - Validate the routing (eg : cannot by pass page without authenticated)

 ### Sign In

 This module is for authenticate user before allowing them to access the **Dashboard** module.
 Code the **Sign In** module User Interface in Angular using HTML and Sass.
 Use the below credential to authenticate the user: